intermezzOS/book/src/jumping-headlong-into-long-mode.md

 Anyway, we put a mystery sixty-four-bit value into `rax`, and then write it into `0xb8000`.
 If you recall from earlier, that's the upper-left part of the screen.
 The `qword` bit stands for 'quad-word', aka, 64-bit.
-A word is 16 bits, a double word is 32 bits, so a quad word is 64-bits.
+A word is 16 bits, a double word is 32 bits, so a quad word is 64 bits.

 What does it say?
 Well, you'll have to run it and find out. 😊